zedlopez/ifm/Examples/Reflections.md

 Location: Writing a paragraph about
 RecipeLocation: Lighting
 Index: Shiny items are described as reflecting torchlight
-Description: Emphasizing the reflective quality of shiny objects whenever they are described in the presence of the torch.
+Description: Emphasising the reflective quality of shiny objects whenever they are described in the presence of the torch.
 For: Z-Machine